Hans Josephsohn

 Hans Josephsohn (May 1920 – 20 August 2012) was a Swiss sculptor.
+He is known for sculpting human figures using plaster, clay, and bronze.

 Biography

 Josephsohn was born in Königsberg (today's Kaliningrad), East Prussia.
 Here he attended elementary school and completed high school in 1937.
 That same year, he left his homeland and moved to Florence with a small scholarship, in order to study art.
 Due to his Jewish ancestry, he had to leave Italy a short time later and fled to Switzerland.
 He arrived in Zürich in 1938 and became a student of the sculptor Otto Müller.
 In 1943 Josephsohn moved into his first atelier, and starting in 1964 began showing his works in various solo shows within Switzerland.
 He acquired Swiss citizenship in 1964.

 Josephsohn's works began to attract the attention of a larger audience at the end of the 1990s.
 The Stedelijk Museum in Amsterdam dedicated a large solo exhibition to the artist in 2002.
 In 2003 Josephson received the art prize of Zürich.
 Various group and solo exhibitions followed this, among others in the Diözesanmuseum Kolumba in Cologne (2005) and in the Palais de Tokyo in Paris (2007).
 In 2008, the MMK Museum für Moderne Kunst in Frankfurt/Main organized a large solo exhibition of Josephsohn's works.

 In the years since 2000, Josephsohn's work has increasingly been regarded, also internationally, as a significant contribution to visual art.

 Permanent installations of Hans Josephsohn's works can be seen at the museum La Congiunta in Tessin, Switzerland, which was built by Peter Märkli and Stefan Bellwalder and opened in 1992.
 In 2003 the Kesselhaus Josephsohn in St. Gallen, Switzerland, opened, where a regularly alternating selection of works is presented.
 At the same time, the Kesselhaus is functioning as a storage and archive for Josephsohn's works and it is located next to the Kunstgiesserei St. Gallen where Hans Josephsohn's works are cast.

 Hans Josephsohn is represented by the Galerie Felix Lehner and Galerie Max Hetzler.